Atlantia investors approve demerger of motorway assets

-MILAN, Jan 15 (Reuters) - Atlantia ATL.MI shareholders approved on Friday the demerger of imotorway unit Autostrade per l'Italia, the Italian infrastructure group said.
+MILAN, Jan 15 (Reuters) - Shareholders in Atlantia ATL.MI on Friday approved the split of Autostrade per l'Italia, as the Italian infrastructure group moves to part ways with the motorway unit running a bridge that collapsed in 2018 killing 43 people.

-The group added the spin-off was approved with a vote in favour by 99.7% of the share capital present at the meeting.
+Atlantia said in a statement the spin-off was backed by shareholders representing 99.7% of the share capital present at the meeting.

 Atlantia also said that, should it receive an offer for the entire 88% stake it owns in Autostrade before the demerger becomes effective, it will assess whether the offer meets its interests and could ask investors to reconsider the spin-off.